FranciscoPrieto42/wpbook_plugin/README.md

 # wpbook_plugin
-Wordpress Plugin to manage a book list
+Wordpress plugin to manage a book list.